Wild Georgia

 On arrival into Tbilisi you will be greeted by your Wild Frontiers representative and transferred directly to your hotel for check in.

-DAY 2: TBILISI - STEPANTSMINDA - JUTA
+DAY 2: TBILISI - ANANURI - STEPANTSMINDA

-DAY 2: TBILISI - STEPANTSMINDA - JUTA
+DAY 2: TBILISI - ANANURI - STEPANTSMINDA

-Leave Juta village, you will climb Abudelauri Pass and be rewarded with an amazing panorama of the Caucasus.
+Setting off today you will climb Abudelauri Pass and be rewarded with an amazing panorama of the Caucasus.
 Then descend to the colourful Abudelauri Lakes; one green, one blue and one white.
 The glacial lakes are crystal clear and the surrounding Chaukhi Mountains make it the ideal destination for a picnic.
 From the lakes, walk to the village of Roshka, one of the highest villages in Europe, for your overnight camp.

-DAY 4: ROSHKA - SHATILI - MUTSO - ARDOTI
+DAY 5: ROSHKA - SHATILI - MUTSO – ARDOTI

-DAY 4: ROSHKA - SHATILI - MUTSO - ARDOTI
+DAY 5: ROSHKA - SHATILI - MUTSO – ARDOTI

-DAY 5: ARDOTI - ATSUNTA PASS
+DAY 6: ARDOTI - ATSUNTA PASS

-DAY 5: ARDOTI - ATSUNTA PASS
+DAY 6: ARDOTI - ATSUNTA PASS

 Another full day of hiking.
 Following breakfast, your hike will take you through alpine forest and along a river to the foot of the Atsunta Pass.

-DAY 6: ATSUNTA PASS - KHAKHIDA
+DAY 7: ATSUNTA PASS - KHAKHIDA

-DAY 6: ATSUNTA PASS - KHAKHIDA
+DAY 7: ATSUNTA PASS - KHAKHIDA

 Hike along a zig-zag route through the Atsunta Pass, an impressive mountain pass speckled with colourful wild flowers and river bridges.
-The difficult climb will ascend 900 metres to reach the pass, but it will be well worth it.
+The difficult climb will ascend around 600 metres to reach the pass, but it will be well worth it.
 Here you will have a picnic lunch before descending into the Tusheti National Park.
 After a long day of hiking, arrange your tent for the night beside the village of Khakhida.

-DAY 7: KHAKHIDA - GIREVI
+DAY 8: KHAKHIDA – GIREVI

-DAY 7: KHAKHIDA - GIREVI
+DAY 8: KHAKHIDA – GIREVI

 Awaken to the beautiful and undisturbed mountain scenery.
 The trek today brings you through more stunning scenery whilst crossing several tiny rivers and bridges to Girevi, part of the Pirikiti community and the last inhabited village in the gorge.
 The route will be dotted with beautiful scenery and centuries old towers.
 You will encounter shepherds with their sheep en route, who may offer you cheese and bread.
 Upon arrival in Girevi set up camp to rest before your next hike.

-DAY 8: GIREVI - PARSMA - DARTLO
+DAY 9: GIREVI - PARSMA – DARTLO

-DAY 8: GIREVI - PARSMA - DARTLO
+DAY 9: GIREVI - PARSMA – DARTLO

-DAY 9: DARTLO - DIKLO
+DAY 10: DARTLO – DIKLO

-DAY 9: DARTLO - DIKLO
+DAY 10: DARTLO – DIKLO

 Dartlo is often described as a “village-museum” due to the traditional houses and buildings crafted with stone walls and slate roofs.
 The village includes beautiful medieval towers, wooden carved balconies and offers marvellous landscapes of the surrounding area.
 After spending the morning exploring the village, walk to your guesthouse in Diklo.
 Climb up to the Old Diklo fortress for a fantastic view of the surrounding mountains.

-DAY 11: OMALO - TELAVI
+DAY 11: DIKLO - OMALO - KONDOLI - TELAVI

-DAY 11: OMALO - TELAVI
+DAY 11: DIKLO - OMALO - KONDOLI - TELAVI

-DAY 12: TELAVI - DAVID GAREJA - TBILISI
+DAY 12: TELAVI - TBILISI

-DAY 12: TELAVI - DAVID GAREJA - TBILISI
+DAY 12: TELAVI - TBILISI

 DAY 13: DEPART TBILISI